 - security at work and health protection;

 - collective dismissals;

 - affiliation to an occupational pension fund and termination of the affiliation agreement; and

 - transfer of undertakings.

 Before a works council can be established, a resolution by at least one-fifth of all employees must be passed.
 Once a positive decision has been made, the election of the representatives may take place.
-The number of representatives must be determined by the employer and the employees according to the size of the company, but may not be below three.
-The employer must inform the works council at least once a year about the impact of the course of business on the employees.
+The number of representatives must be determined by the employer and the employees according to the size of the company, but may not be fewer than three.
+The employer must inform the works council at least once a year about how the course of business will affect employees.
 Within the framework of the Participation Act, works councils may decide how to organise themselves.

-Apart from the Participation Act, the law sets out no special rights for works councils within the company, but such rights are recognised by some collective agreements.
+Apart from the Participation Act, the law sets out no special rights for works councils within the company, but these rights are recognised by some collective agreements.

 i Requirements for registration

 Private persons must register their database if they regularly process sensitive personal data or personality profiles, or if they regularly disclose or transfer personal data to third parties.
-However, because employers must collect certain data about their employees pursuant to social security laws, tax law and the CO (e.g., with regard to the data required to issue a reference letter), they are exempted from the duty to register.
-If, however, companies collect additional data that, by law, does not need to be collected, there could be a duty to register.
+However, because employers must collect certain data about their employees pursuant to social security laws, tax law and the CO (e.g., with regard to the data required to issue a reference letter), they are exempt from the duty to register.
+However, if companies collect additional data that, by law, does not need to be collected, there could be a duty to register.

 ii Cross-border data transfers